 And don’t think this complicates the process –it’s the responsibility of the P2P platform to return the right money to each individual lender.

 Is P2P lending safe?

-Despite the fact banks aren’t involved, P2P lending is not quite the wild west of the finance world you’d initially expect.
+Despite the fact banks aren’t involved, peer 2 peer lending is not quite the wild west of the finance world you’d initially expect.
 There are regulations and requirements for both lenders and borrowers, and all applications are subject to credit checks.

 As with any business loan or financial agreement, there are standards which individuals need to meet before any transfer of cash can happen.
 Lenders need to know that their money will be repaid, meaning you won’t be able to borrow money without checks and referencing.